hzi-braunschweig/influenzahub.net/README.md

 #### SSL

-Netlify can support custom SSL certificates to be associated with the intended domain of `serohub.helmholtz-hzi.de` The SSL can either be a letsencrypt managed certificate or it can support [a wildcard domain SSL](https://docs.netlify.com/domains-https/https-ssl/#custom-certificates).
+Netlify can support custom SSL certificates to be associated with the intended domain of `influenzahub.net` The SSL can either be a letsencrypt managed certificate or it can support [a wildcard domain SSL](https://docs.netlify.com/domains-https/https-ssl/#custom-certificates).
 Note that the custom certificate route requires the SSL certificate to be updated manually, whenever a new one is issued.

 ### Netlify CMS